-Bruce Jennings is Director of Bioethics at the Center for Humans and Nature where he engages in research, writing, public speaking, and consulting.
-He is the editor of the Center’s electronic journal, Minding Nature.
+Bruce Jennings is Senior Fellow at the Center for Humans and Nature where he engages in research, writing, public speaking, and consulting.
+He is the editor of the Center’s journal, Minding Nature.

-In 2011 Mr. Jennings was named Editor-in-Chief in charge of preparing a new edition of the Encyclopedia of Bioethics, the standard reference work in his field.
-Completed and published in 2014 this 6 volume work is entitled Bioethics, 4th Edition and is published by Macmillan Reference USA.
+In 2011 Jennings was named Editor-in-Chief in charge of preparing a new edition of the Encyclopedia of Bioethics, the standard reference work in his field.
+Completed and published in 2014, this 6 volume work is entitled Bioethics, 4th Edition and is published by Macmillan Reference USA.